Sarò libera

-Sarò libera is the second studio album by Italian singer Emma Marrone, released on September 20, 2011 by Universal.
-The album is preceded by the eponymous single "Sarò libera", released September 2, 2011 and subsequently certified Gold disc.
+Sarò libera is the second studio album by Italian singer Emma, released on 20 September 2011 by Universal Music Group.

-The album reached the highest position as the #43 Switzerland in the Swiss Music Charts, remaining there for eight weeks, and came straight to Number 1 in Italy, with the two versions.
+The album is preceded by the eponymous single "Sarò libera", released on 2 September 2011 and subsequently certified Gold disc.
+According to Musica e Dischi, it was the 55th-best-selling single of 2011 in Italy.
+The album reached the highest position at 43 in Switzerland in the Swiss Music Charts, remaining there for eight weeks, and debuted at number 1 in Italy.